-Risk FactorsThere are certain factors that may affect the Issuer's ability to fulfil its obligations under the Notes.
+Supervisory Authority and as further set out below under "Conditions obligations under the Notes.
 In addition, there are certain factors which are material for the purpose of assessing the market risks associated with the Notes and certain risks relating to the structure of the Notes.
 These are set out under "Risk Factors".